Home

 You can’t pour from an empty cup

-A couple of years ago, our organization was going through a Medicare audit and I was tasked with coordinating the effort to copy charts, write supporting letters, and get everything …
+A couple of years ago, our organization was going through a Medicare audit and I was tasked with coordinating the effort to copy charts, write supporting letters, and get everything sent on deadline.
+It was stressful to say the least, and I was getting frustrated feeling that some of the managers were not taking this …

 You can’t pour from an empty cup Read More »